 - things to do near me

-Now, before you think, “but our museum’s not even in Johannesburg,” think of the traffic you could generate by speaking of those things.
+Now, before you think, “but our museum’s not even in San Antonio,” think of the traffic you could generate by speaking of those things.

 The possibilities for quality traffic are nearly endless.

-And if creating content is something that doesn’t come naturally to you, hire me to do it.
-I’ll create professionally written articles geared towards making your museum look like the wonder it is.
-More about my content services.
+And if creating content is something that doesn’t come naturally to you, hire us to do it.
+We’ll create professionally written articles geared towards making your museum look like the wonder it is.

 A museum with a Gmail or Yahoo address doesn’t look all that professional.

-But if you get my web design package you can set up as many email addresses as you wish, your hosting space being the only limit.
+If you get our web design package, you can set up as many email addresses as you wish, your hosting space being the only limit.